Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that display current directory in long format
+Script that display current directory, including hidden files.
+Use the long format